Common questions and answers in relation to vehicle specifications.

 Can I fit spot lights to the roll bar on my 4WD?

 Yes.
 Providing the light or lights are facing forward and don't obscure the drivers view of the road.
 The lights are to be fitted so that they do not dazzle the driver or any other road user either directly or indirectly eg. through the rear view mirrors and or other reflecting surfaces of the vehicle.
-More information see Lighting and instrumentation
+For more information see Cars - Lighting and instrumentation

 Can I fit coloured under-car neons to my vehicle?

-No - you cannot show coloured light other than what is specified in the Road Traffic (Light Vehicle Standards) Rules 2013, and the Australian Design Rules.
-More information see Lighting and instrumentation
+No - you cannot show coloured light other than what is specified in the Road Traffic (Light Vehicle Standards) Rules 2018, and the Australian Design Rules.
+For more information see Cars - Lighting and instrumentation

 Can I put a battery in the boot of my vehicle?